Nissan RB engine: RB26DETT

-Originally the R32 GT-R was planned to have a 2.4L RB24DETT, and compete in the 4000 cc class (in Group A rules, the displacement is multiplied by 1.7 if the engine is turbocharged).
-This was when Nismo was going through the process of designing the R32 GT-R to be a Group A race car.
-But when the engineers added the AWD system, they found it made the car heavier than expected and as a result, much less competitive.
-Nismo made the decision to make the engine a 2.6L twin turbo, and compete in the higher 4500 cc class, resulting in the RB26DETT known today.
+Originally, the R32 GT-R was planned to have the 2.4 L RB24DETT and compete in the 4000 cc class (in Group A rules, the displacement is multiplied by 1.7 if the engine is turbocharged).
+This was at a time when Nismo was going through the process of designing the R32 GT-R to be a Group A race car.
+However, when the engineers added the AWD system, they found that it made the car heavier than expected and as a result, much less competitive.
+Nismo made the decision to make the engine a 2.6 L twin-turbo and compete in the higher 4500 cc class, resulting in the RB26DETT engine many known today.

 The RB26DETT was used in the following vehicles: